 S-100 Bus termination and legacy support

 In March-April 2004 there was a discussion of S-100 bus termination in the comp.os.cpm Usenet newsgroup or discussion group.
 Use Google.com or other portals to access Usenet archives.
 I had further discussions and notes, and with permission I gathered the comments and notes on this Web page.
-I've also gathered other resources over time.
-They are as listed below. - Herb Johnson
+I've also gathered other resources over time, as recently as 2024.
+They are examples as listed below. - Herb Johnson

 S-100 bus termination, discussion 2004